 There are a few cases where Productive can’t account for changes that happened after the first invoice:

 The price of the service changed ($20 / hour to $25 / hour)

 Pricing type of the service changed (hourly -> fixed price)

 Unit type on the fixed service price changed (hour -> day)

 Line items on the first invoice were deleted and re-entered again manually

-Unit type or price changed on the line items of the first invoice
+Unit type or a price changed on the line items of the first invoice

 In the example above - let’s say we’ve changed the hourly rate after the first invoice to $25 / hour.
-A newly created invoice would have line item “$15 x hour x $25 / hour” regardless of the fact that we already invoiced 10 hours before.
+A newly-created invoice would have the line item “$15 x hour x $25 / hour” regardless of the fact that we already invoiced 10 hours before.